microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 3. Copy and paste the HL7v2 message into the body of the `Convert Data – HL7` request that you created in Postman*.

-4. After you paste the HL7v2 message, you will need to make some changes so that the formatting of the message follows the sample request included in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data).
+4. After you paste the HL7v2 message, you will need to make some changes so that the formatting of the message follows the sample request featured in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data).

-    __Hint:__ In the sample request in the documentation (midway through page), look at how `\n` newline characters are used in the HL7v2 payload.
+    __Hint:__ In the sample request in the documentation (midway through page), look at the `\n` newline characters included in the HL7v2 payload.

     *Optional – prepare the HL7v2 message in VS Code (with the HL7 extension installed) or in 7Edit first before pasting into the body of the Postman request.